cacheflowe/ctd-creative-coding/classes/class-01.md

   * Solving any engineering problem is a creative process
 * What kind of creative coder do you want to be?
   * Some [artists](../docs/artists.md) for inspiration
   * Let's use this class to learn, build a portfolio, and make conceptual work.
-Generative art becomes much more meaningful with an artist statement, a unique perspective, or a story to tell.
+Generative art becomes much more meaningful with an artist statement, a unique personal perspective, or a story to tell.

 ## 🛠️ Get your tools ready